Dentinogenesis imperfecta: Treatment

-Preservation of occlusal face height may be tackled by use of stainless steel crowns which are advocated for primary teeth where occlusal face height may be hugely compromised due to loss of tooth tissue as a result of attrition, erosion of enamel.
+Preservation of vertical dimension may be by use of stainless steel crowns which are advocated for primary teeth where vertical dimension may be hugely compromised due to loss of tooth tissue as a result of attrition, erosion of enamel.

 In most cases, full-coverage crowns or veneers (composite/porcelain) are needed for aesthetic appearance, as well as to prevent further attrition.
-Another treatment option is bonding, putting lighter enamel on the weakened enamel of the teeth and with many treatments of this bonding, the teeth appear whiter to the eye, but the teeth on the inside and under that cover are still the same.
-Due to the weakened condition of the teeth, many common cosmetic procedures such as braces and bridges are inappropriate for patients with Dentinogenesis imperfecta and are likely to cause even more damage than the situation they were intended to correct.
+Another treatment option is bonding, putting lighter and harder dental materials on the less mineralized enamel of the teeth and with many treatments of this bonding, the teeth appear whiter.
+Due to lower mineralization of the teeth, many common cosmetic procedures such as orthodontics (braces) and prosthodontics (such as bridges) are inappropriate for patients with Dentinogenesis imperfecta and are likely to cause even more damage than the situation they were intended to correct.

-Dental whitening (bleaching) is contraindicated although it has been reported to lighten the color of DI teeth with some success; however, because the discoloration is caused primarily by the underlying yellow-brown dentin, this alone is unlikely to produce normal appearance in cases of significant discoloration.
+Dental whitening (bleaching) is contraindicated although it has been reported to lighten the somewhat color of DI teeth with some success; however, because the discoloration is caused primarily by the underlying yellow-brown dentin, this alone is unlikely to produce normal appearance in cases of significant discoloration.

-If there is considerable attrition, overdentures may be prescribed to prevent further attrition of remaining teeth and for preserving the occlusal face height.
+If there is considerable attrition, overdentures may be prescribed to prevent further attrition of remaining teeth and for preserving the vertical dimension.

 Management of DI associated with OI

 Bisphosphonates have recently been introduced to treat several bone disorders, which include osteogenesis imperfecta.

 A recognized risk of this drug relevant to dental treatments is bisphosphonate-associated osteonecrosis of the jaw (BRONJ).
 Occurrences of this risk is associated with dental surgical procedures such as extractions.

-Dental professionals should therefore proceed with caution when carrying out any dental procedures in patients who have Type 2 DI who may be on bisphosphonate drug therapy.
+Dental professionals should therefore proceed with caution when carrying out any dental procedures in patients who have Type 1 DI who may be on bisphosphonate drug therapy.